-Some drivers may simply wish to avoid involving their regular insurance carrier.
+Some drivers may wish to avoid involving their regular insurance carrier.
 If your auto insurance includes expensive deductibles, it’s a good idea to compare those costs with the cost of rental insurance.
 Understanding all the terms included in your insurance policy will give you the opportunity to make an informed decision.

-When you’re suddenly faced with the decision at the counter, rental car insurance simply seems like a small addition.
+When you’re suddenly faced with the decision at the counter, rental car insurance seems like a small addition.
 Yet, there’s a lot of power in this little upsell.
 The only way to decide if you need extra car rental insurance is to understand your current coverage and determine your individual priorities.
 LoPriore Insurance is an independent insurance agency located in Stoneham, Massachusetts.
 We always go the extra mile to provide you with insurance that fits your lifestyle.
-If you have questions about personal or commercial car insurance, or you need additional details about rental car insurance, get in touch today.
-Whether you’re a local, or visiting the area, our agents are happy to offer advice about the auto coverage you need to stay protected while you travel.
+If you have questions about personal or commercial car insurance or need additional details about rental car insurance, get in touch today.
+Whether you’re a local or visiting the area, our agents are happy to offer advice about the auto coverage you need to stay protected while you travel.

 See How Much You Can Save!

 To learn more about how you can save on car insurance.
 Get in touch with the independent agents at LoPriore today.
 Our experienced insurance agents are available 24/7 to answer your questions, provide information about our auto insurance policies, or provide you with an instant quote.